**This segment on what to do if you have been injured in an accident was recorded in 2016 for Boomer TV, now Great Day with Patty Spitler.

-Third, you need to consult a lawyer that concentrates their practice on personal injury cases.
-Not every injury merits having a lawyer represent you, but anytime there is a medical treatment beyond a medical examination it is likely that a seasoned professional injury attorney will recover more money for you than you will be able to recover for yourself.
+Third, you must consult a lawyer who concentrates their practice on personal injury cases.
+Not every injury merits having a lawyer represent you, but anytime there is a medical treatment beyond a medical examination, a seasoned professional injury attorney will likely recover more money for you than you can recover for yourself.

 4. Do NOT talk to the insurance company:

 Fourth, do not make a statement to the insurance company without the consultation and presence of a lawyer.
 Most people do not understand how what they say can hurt their case.
 Insurance companies may tell you they are a “good neighbor” or that you are “in good hands”, but the reality is that the insurance companies want to minimize claims.